zepdev/self-driving-car/README.md

 ## client
 - Runs on RCcar (RaspberryPi).
 Two applications, `app` and `sender`, they should run together.
 - app: Main application for driving the car.
-Run the script `run.sh`.
+Start via `bash run.sh`.
-- sender: This is a docker application that send data to the server.
+- sender: This is a docker application that sends data to the server.
 Run it with docker-compose:

 ```
 $ docker-compose build
 $ docker-compose up
 ```

-The RPi should have internet connection
+Info: The RPi should have internet connection through WiFi.

 ## server